davidjoffe/dave_gnukem/README.md

 # History / Changes

 Recent:

+* ~2023 Localization work in progress (e.g. to be able to translate Dave Gnukem to French and other languages)

 2022/11/29 - Version 1.0.3 First official stable SDL2-based version, with new formally maintained Debian package files